adityapande-1995/voter_game/README.md

 Killing this script using Ctrl + C should stop all the containers.

 ## TODO
-- Add a systematic logging mechanism instead of spmming prints on the console.
+- Add a systematic logging mechanism instead of spamming prints on the console.
+- Isolate the network communication so that the host does not need to know what is happening.